A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 Journal widgets check if the current note is a journal entry.
 When you view a non-journal note, they simply hide themselves.

-Customize how journal notes are created:
+Customize how journal notes are created.
+Use the template builder functions for convenience:

 (setq vulpea-journal-default-template